-I try to keep up with new wedding barns and other wedding venues that come available in Nashville because of guide I put together last year:
+I am trying to keep up with new wedding barns and other wedding venues that come available in Nashville because of guide I put together last year:

 When I saw there was a new wedding barn venue available, I emailed the owner, because engaged couples often comment and email me looking for wedding barn options in Nashville.
 The pickings for those on a budget are slim, but there is the Poplar Hollow Farm I blogged about several months ago.
 On the flip side, there was a barn wedding venue I inquired about, but they don’t even talk to couples with wedding budgets less than $40,000.
 Ouch!